 In 1965, the California Legislature passed the California Land Conservation Act, which is commonly referred to as the Williamson Act.
-The act is a voluntary land conservation program that is administered by counties and cities, with technical assistance from the California Department of Conservation.
+The act is a voluntary land conservation program that is administered by counties and cities, with technical assistance from the CDC.
 The objectives of the act are as follows:

-- ▶ to preserve farmland for a secure food supply for the state and nation, and for future generations; - ▶ to maintain agriculture's contribution to local and state economic health; - ▶ to provide economic relief to tax-burdened farmers and ranchers; - ▶ to promote orderly city growth, and discourage leapfrog development and premature loss of farmland; and, - ▶ to preserve open space for its scenic, social, aesthetic, and wildlife values.
+- ► To preserve farmland for a secure food supply for the state and nation, and for future generations; - ► To maintain agriculture's contribution to local and state economic health; - ► To provide economic relief to tax-burdened farmers and ranchers; - ► To promote orderly city growth, and discourage leapfrog development and premature loss of farmland; and - ► To preserve open space for its scenic, social, aesthetic, and wildlife values.

 Landowners enrolled in the Williamson Act are taxed at a lower rate using a value based on the agricultural use of the land under contract.
 In turn, landowners commit to restricting the use of their land to agriculture and open space uses for 10 years.
 The term of the contract is essentially indefinite and it is automatically renewed on the anniversary date of which the contract was entered.
-To exit the contract, landowners must initiate the non-renewal process, which allows the remainder of the contract term to lapse (the remaining nine years), thereby rendering the contract null and void at the end of the term.
+To exit the contract, landowners must initiate the non-renewal process, which allows the remainder of the contract term to lapse (the remaining 9 years), thereby rendering the contract null and void at the end of the term.

-No portions of the project site or adjacent parcels are subject to Williamson Act contracts (EDAW 2006).
+No portions of the project site or adjacent parcels are subject to Williamson Act contracts.